Do you want to know the best camera settings for night photography? Then you’re in the right place.

 Read More: Introduction to ISO in Landscape Photography

-Right now you might be asking: why can’t I just keep a low ISO and narrow aperture, but a very slow shutter speed instead?
+Right now, you might be asking: why can’t I keep a low ISO and narrow aperture but a very slow shutter speed instead?
+This should allow for plenty of light to reach the sensor.

 Nikon D810 + Nikon 14-24mm @ f/2.8 – ISO 1000 – 6 sec